Bionics MSc (from WS 19/20)

 Bionics isn't limited to fluid dynamics.
 One major application of biomimetics is the field of biomaterials.
 Spider silk, for example, is both light and flexible and three times stronger than steel.
 Such material properties are of interest for various technical fibers.
 In robotics, animal models such as geckos are used as inspiration for the development of climbing robots.
 Another application is the development of water-repellent, self-cleaning materials, which were inspired by the surface structure of the lotus leaf.

 The field of Bionics/Biomimetics is as varied as Nature herself.
 At HSRW our focus is on two of the largest of the subfields of Biomimetics, namely Bioinspired Robotics and Biomaterials Science.
-We offer two separate MSc degrees with some common content.
+We offer two separate specilaisations in our MSc degree with some common content.
 Thematically they look like this:

-The two degrees are very different.
-The focus of the MSc Bionics - Robotics degree is on biomimetic intelligence and autonomy in robotic systems and systems of robots, while that of the MSc Bionics - Materials degree is on the development of smart materials, lightweight structures and functionalised surfaces.
+The two specialisations are very different.
+The focus of the MSc Bionics - Robotics specialisation is on biomimetic intelligence and autonomy in robotic systems and systems of robots, while that of the MSc Bionics - Materials specialisation is on the development of smart materials, lightweight structures and functionalised surfaces.
 Because of the specialisation in each of the fields and the very different prerequisites each expects, students need to choose one or the other at the time of application.
+It is not possible to switch between them without essentially starting over.

 The individual courses which make up the blocks shown in the figure above are listed in tabular form at the end of the Examination Regulations.
 The content of each of the courses is described in the module handbooks.